hetida/hetida-designer/docs/structuring_exceptions.md

 Therefore the `ComponentException` is defined in the hetida designer runtime, which can be enriched with an error code instead.
 The error code can be either an integer or a string.
+It is the responsibility of the authors of component code to use the error code in a way that structures the exceptions.

-The following example shows how this exception can be used in the code:
+The following example shows how this exception can be used in the component code:

 ```python
 from hetdesrun.runtime.exceptions import ComponentException